XanaduAI/strawberryfields/doc/conventions/others.rst

-.. note:: In the Strawberry Fields we use the convention :math:`\hbar=2` by default, but other conventions can also be chosen on engine :func:`initialization <strawberryfields.Engine>`.
+.. note:: In Strawberry Fields we use the convention :math:`\hbar=2` by default, but other conventions can also be chosen on engine :func:`initialization <strawberryfields.Engine>`.
 In this document we keep :math:`\hbar` explicit.

 .. _loss: